do-and-donts/do-and-donts.github.io/_posts/2025-03-15-usa-driving-rules-dos-and-donts.md

 image: assets/images/featured_usa-driving-rules-dos-and-donts.webp
 ---

-## USA Driving Rules: Do’s and Don’ts for Safe Travel

 Driving in the USA requires a clear understanding of the rules and laws that vary by state.
 Whether you're a local or a visitor, following these driving guidelines will help you stay safe and avoid legal trouble.

 ### **Understanding USA Driving Rules**